rspamd/rspamd.com/doc/workers/fuzzy_storage.md

 The `tag` is used to distinguish requests by a client.
 Fuzzy storage just sets this field in the reply equal to the value in the request.

 The `digest` field contains the content of the hash.
-Currently, rspamd uses the `blake2b` hash in its binary form, providing `2^512` possible hashes with negligible collision probability.
-At the same time, rspamd saves the legacy format of fuzzy hashes by means of this field.
-Old rspamd can work with legacy hashes only.
+Currently, Rspamd uses the `blake2b` hash in its binary form, providing `2^512` possible hashes with negligible collision probability.
+At the same time, Rspamd saves the legacy format of fuzzy hashes by means of this field.
+Old Rspamd can work with legacy hashes only.

 The `shingles_count` defines how many `shingles` are attached to this command.
-Currently, rspamd uses 32 shingles, so this value should be set to 32 for commands with shingles.
+Currently, Rspamd uses 32 shingles, so this value should be set to 32 for commands with shingles.
 Shingles should be included in the same packet and follow the command as an array of int64_t values.
-Please note that rspamd rejects commands that have the wrong shingle count or if their size is not equal to the desired one:
+Please note that Rspamd rejects commands that have the wrong shingle count or if their size is not equal to the desired one:

 ```